 The typical asking rate per listing is in the $40's per square foot per year.
-The Waterfront submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $3 per sqft per year.
-That's a 7% decline in rent.
+The Waterfront submarket is going through a an increase in rates.
+In the last 3 months, the median rate increased $17 per sqft per year.
+That's a 63% rise in rent.

-In the last 90 days, 7 listings have come on the market, which means office spaces might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 57% of the office spaces in the Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 9 listings have been made available, which means new listings most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 89% of the available leases in the Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Real estate is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Waterfront folk.
+Real estate is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst Waterfront occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.